naka-lab/Serket/docs/modules/mm.md

 mm.MarkovModel( num_samp=100, name="mm", mode="learn" )
 ```

-HMM (Hidden Markov Model) can be constructed by connecting with `mm.MarkovModel` and the module for classification.
+HMM (hidden Markov model) can be constructed by connecting with `mm.MarkovModel` and the module for classification.
-It calculates the transition probabilities using the received probabilities,
+It computes the transition probabilities using the received probabilities,
-and sends the probabilities modified based on the transition probabilities to the connected modules.
+and sends the probabilities modified based on the transition probabilities to the connected module.

 ### Parameters